Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 *Advanced Feat (Prerequisites: Level 8+)*

-**Walks of Life**
+Your journey are full of experience.

+**Tales from Adventure**
 You gain two General Feats of your choice.
 You can't benefit from a Feat's feature that grants increase to ability scores (e.g [Ability Score Improvement](./feat-general/phb24.md#ability-scores-improvement)).
 All other rules related to gaining Feats still apply.
 Replacing this Feat will forgo all the General Feats gained from this Feat.

+**Repeatable**
+You can take this feat more than once.
+Choose different General Feats each time.
+All other rules related to gaining Feats still apply.

 ---

 ### Shield Prodigy

-*Advanced Feat (Prerequisites: Level 8+, [Shield Warrior](../feat/feat-fighting-style/hb.md#shield-warrior) feat, [Shield Master](../feat/feat-general/phb24.md#shield-master) feat)*
+*Advanced Feat (Prerequisites: Level 8+, [Shield Warrior](../feat/feat-fighting-style/hb.md#shield-warrior) feat)*

 Through meticulous refinement and tinkering of your equipment, you gain unique abilities with shields. **While wielding a Shield**, you gain the following benefits:

 **Damage Reduction**
-When a creature you can see hits you or an ally within 5 feet with an attack roll, you can take a :rsc-r: **Reaction** to reduce the damage dealt by a number of d4s equal to the AC granted by the shield.
+When a creature you can see hits you *or* an ally within 5 feet of you with an attack roll, you can take a :rsc-r: **Reaction** to reduce the damage dealt by a number of d4s equal to the AC granted by the shield. (e.g A regular Shield (+2 AC) would grants 2d4 damage reduction)

 **Shield Expert**
 A shield has the :weapon-prop-thrown: **Thrown (30/60)** property and has the Topple and Push Mastery property for you.
 You can only use one Mastery property per attack.
 Whether a Ranged attack with a shield hits or misses, the shield bounces back to you harmlessly.